ur369eth/ur369.eth/README.md

 - Fee Collection System (Benefaction-fee)
 - Award System
 - Whitelist Mechanism
-- Concealed Master Key (Master Key) and Sign Key Mechanism to perform any action (plus Quantum Key option)
+- Master Key and Sign Key (or Quantum Key) Mechanism to perform any action

 ### Decentralized Lock of Native Tokens / Mint of urTokens: